 If, despite taking these steps, you find yourself falling, think about using a cane, walker, or other device to help you move safely.

 Sometimes, Parkinson’s can stand in the way of restful shut-eye.
+Parkinson's disease can cause sleep problems or abnormal dreams.
 Set yourself up for success by keeping good “sleep hygiene” -- patterns that will raise your chance of getting the ZZZs you need:

 - Create a relaxing pre-bedtime routine and follow it every night.